 It is important that engineers adequately convey design intent.
 The usual mechanism is via the construction specification prepared by the engineer for the project.
 ASI has created (and recently updated) the 'National Structural Steelwork Specification' (NSSS) and associated 'Standard Drawing Notes', specifically intended for engineers to utilise.
-These can be downloaded via the QR codes below.
+These documents are a free download in Word and PDF format from: